arplaboratory/GeomInertiaEstimator/README.md

 In case an error message appears, try running the last step again.

 ## Usage
-To use the estimator, you first nter the parameters of your multirotor in _config/quad_params.yaml_.
+To use the estimator, first enter the parameters of your multirotor in _config/quad_params.yaml_.

 Make sure that the three topics _IMU_, _pose_ and _motor rpm_ are published.